TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/About.rst

-If you find an error in this manual, please be so kind to hit the "Edit me on GitHub" button in the top right corner and submit a pull request via GitHub.
+If you find an error in this manual, please be so kind to hit the "Edit me on GitHub" button in the top right corner and submit a pull request via `GitHub`:pn:.

 Alternatively you can just `report an issue on GitHub <https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/issues/new>`__.